txt/se21/docs/syllabus.md

 in this subject.

-Sometimes, the lecturer/tutor will require you to attend a review session, via Zoom, during their consultation time.
+Sometimes, the lecturer/tutor will require you to attend a review session, during their consultation time.
 There, students may be asked to review code, concepts, or comment on the structure of the course.
 Those sessions are mandatory and failure to